 Walk The Miracle Mile: Among my favorite things to do near MGM Grand is walking through the Miracle Mile Shops at Planet Hollywood to take advantage of cheap food deals and the numerous happy hour offers.

-On the drinks front, Blondies offers an all-you-can-drink deal from 3 pm – 6 pm on weekdays for a mere $20.
+A popular drink deal, Blondies offers an all-you-can-drink deal from 3 pm – 6 pm on weekdays for a mere $20.
 Challenge accepted.

 If value on the Strip is what you seek, it’s tough to beat Planet Hollywood.